-Everything is Figureoutable (2019) is more than a mantra, it’s a collection of practical insights and actionable discipline that’s woven together to serve as an effective life philosophy.
+Everything is Figureoutable (2019) is more than a mantra, it’s a collection of practical insights that’s woven together to serve as an effective life philosophy.
 The ‘figureoutable philosophy’ aims to inspire readers to adopt the fundamental mindsets and habits to figure anything out!

-The author, Marie Forleo, is the host of the award-winning show MarieTV as well as The Marie Forleo Podcast.
-Labeled as a thought leader for the next generation by Oprah, Forleo teaches artists, entrepreneurs, and people from all walks of life on how to dream big and achieve their goals.
+The author, Marie Forleo is the host of the award-winning show MarieTV as well as The Marie Forleo Podcast.
+Labeled as a thought leader for the next generation by Oprah, Forleo teaches artists, entrepreneurs, and people from all walks of life how to dream big and achieve their goals.

 - Train Your Mind for Growth: